Binary black hole

-A binary black hole (BBH) is a system consisting of two black holes in close orbit around each other.
-Like black holes themselves, binary black holes are often divided into stellar binary black holes, formed either as remnants of high-mass binary star systems or by dynamic processes and mutual capture; and binary supermassive black holes, believed to be a result of galactic mergers.
+A binary black hole (BBH), or black hole binary, is an astronomical object consisting of two black holes in close orbit around each other.
+Like black holes themselves, binary black hole systems are classified as either stellar-mass—involving remnants of high-mass binary star systems or formed by dynamic processes and mutual capture—or supermassive, black hole systems believed to arise from galactic mergers.